rubentolosana/rubentolosana.github.io/_pages/awards.md

 - **January, 2025:** I received the ["Juan Lopez de Peñalver Award (2024)"](https://www.raing.es/comunicacion/actos/premios-y-distinciones/premios-jovenes-investigadores/premios-jovenes-investigadores-2024/) from the Spanish Royal Academy of Engineering [(RAING)](https://www.raing.es/).
 This award recognises researchers/engineers under 40 years who have carried out outstanding development and innovation work in the field of engineering.

-- **October, 2024:** Selected as one of the most influential researchers in the world according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7)", carried out by Stanford University and Elsevier.
+- **August, 2024:** Selected as one of the most influential researchers in the world according to "[Ranking of the World Scientist: World Top 2%](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7)", carried out by Stanford University and Elsevier.
 Check also additional information posted by [Universidad Autonoma de Madrid](https://www.uam.es/uam/noticias/ranking-standford-2024).

 - **October, 2023:** Our paper [GANDiffFace](https://openaccess.thecvf.com/content/ICCV2023W/AMFG/html/Melzi_GANDiffFace_Controllable_Generation_of_Synthetic_Datasets_for_Face_Recognition_with_ICCVW_2023_paper.html) received the "Best Paper Award" at the 11th IEEE International Workshop on Analysis and Modeling of Faces and Gestures in [IEEE/CVF International Conference on Computer Vision, ICCV 2023](https://iccv2023.thecvf.com/).